EnsignR/hack-technicolor/docs/Resources.md

 It is good practice to keep moving dumped partitions out of the gateway memory as soon as you complete one in order to minimise the chance of filling the ram, and causing an out-of-memory crash and reboot.
 Here we show how to do that by using an USB drive attached to the gateway.
 Alternatively, you can also move them out using SCP in case your device has no USB ports or you don't have an USB drive available.

-1. If you are going to usa an USB drive, you will need to know its mountpoint.
+1. If you are going to use a USB drive, you will need to know its mountpoint.
 Plug it in and run: `ls -la /mnt/usb`

     * Take note of that path the arrow is pointing to.
 Example output: